Overview

 Prerequisites

-Before connecting, you’ll need:- A Google Cloud project with a published Customer Engagement Suite app
+Before getting started, you’ll need:- A Google Cloud project with a published Customer Engagement Suite app

 - The CES app coordinates: Location, App ID, Version ID, Deployment ID